-The Cleveland Clinic Marymount Hospital Pharmacy Residency (PGY-1) program builds upon Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification and eligible for postgraduate year two (PGY-2) pharmacy residency training.
+The Cleveland Clinic Marymount Hospital Pharmacy Residency program builds upon Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions.
+Graduates of the program are eligible for board certification and postgraduate year two pharmacy residency training.

-The residency advisory committee tailors the residency to meet the needs and interests of the resident.
-Areas of training include internal medicine, critical care, emergency medicine, surgical medicine, behavioral medicine, infectious disease, ambulatory care, drug information/medication safety and administration.
-In addition, residents will have the opportunity to gain teaching experience through optional participation in the NEOMED teaching certificate, serve as preceptors for APPE students, and provide drug information and in-services to clinical staff throughout the hospital.
+The residency advisory committee tailors the residency to meet the specific needs and interests of the resident.
+Areas of training include: internal medicine, critical care, emergency medicine, surgical medicine, behavioral medicine, infectious disease, ambulatory care, drug information, medication safety and leadership.
+Residents will gain teaching experience by co-precepting pharmacy students and providing drug information and in-services to clinical staff throughout the hospital.
+In addition, an optional teaching certificate program is offered through NEOMED College of Pharmacy.

-Residents will have longitudinal involvement in the Pharmacy and Therapeutics and Medication Safety committees and will complete original research and present at the Ohio Pharmacy Residency Conference, Ohio College of Clinical Pharmacy and ASHP Midyear Clinical Meeting.
+Residents will have longitudinal involvement in the Pharmacy and Therapeutics and Medication Safety committees and will complete original research projects that will be presented at the Ohio Pharmacy Residency Conference and Ohio College of Clinical Pharmacy and ASHP Midyear Clinical meetings.

 Cleveland Clinic Pharmacy Post Graduate Training Programs: